top of page

 Are groups in person or virtual?

-Currently all groups will be held in a virtual, telehealth format only.
-Groups will be held via a HIPPA secure version of Google Meet. â€‹Logging into session is easy!
-You'll receive a calendar invite from your therapist with the link to join the Google meet.
-Simply click the button and you're in.
+Currently, all groups will be held in a virtual, telehealth format only.
+They will be held via a HIPPA-secure version of Google Meet.
+Logging into a session is easy!
+You'll receive a calendar invite from your therapist with the link to join Google Meet.
+Simply click the button, and you're in.

 How will I know if group therapy is right for me?